creativenucleus/tic-80-sketches/fake-fft/readme.md

 ## Play!

 The function at the moment is super rough.
-The spectrum curve isn't like real music, other than it has a periodic beat (adjustable with a local `bpm` variable), and it decays off as you head towards the high end... lots of room for improvement!
+The individual response values and curve don't look like real music, other than it has a periodic beat (adjustable with a local `bpm` variable) and it decays off as you head towards the high end... lots of room for improvement!

-I'm sure it could be improved.
+There's *plenty* of scope for improvement.
 I'd also like to ensure it stays small.
 Suggestions / forks welcome!

 *DO* Get in touch and show me if you make anything!
 Contact details [here](https://github.com/creativenucleus/tic-80-sketches/blob/main/readme.md#contact)